partnerstack/github-to-guru/README.md

 ## TODO LIST
 1. Figure out how to set a group of users as the verifier.
 2. Figure out if we can make cards for nested files.
+3. Create a `createBoard` function.
+4. Create an `updateBoard` function.